 3. Vitamin D

 The sunshine vitamin reduces inflammation and helps with cellular growth, neuromuscular and immune function, and glucose metabolism.
-It may also help preserve muscle and bone function (5).
+It may also help preserve muscle and bone health and function (5).
 Vitamin D has been linked to higher testosterone levels (T levels decline with age and can lead to a litany of symptoms that make you look and feel older).

 Your body produces vitamin D when sunlight hits the skin, but you may not get enough through this process.
 And it can be tough to get enough from food, so supplements may be a safer bet.